Digital Security Explained

 How layered protection works

-Layering combines multiple categories of security controls:
+Defense in depth combines multiple categories of security controls:

-These layers may exist at different levels:
+These layers may exist at different levels of the environment:

 Defense in Depth and the CIA Triad